-The shop is well stocked with all paraphernalia related to the ripper cases from books to newspaper clippings and trinkets to remember your visit.
-You get a museum guide for your visit telling you about each room you visit.
+The Museum shop is well stocked with all paraphernalia related to the ripper cases from books to newspaper clippings and trinkets to remember your visit.
+You get a museum guide for your visit telling you about each room you visit as well.

 The first room is Mitre Square where the murder of Catherine Eddowes took place on the 30th of September 1888.
 You see wax work figures of the victim and Police constable Watkins who discovered her body.
 The room is filled with smells an sounds from Victorian London.
 It very eery and you can hear the hustle and bustle and it smells odd and old.

-On the Second floor you will find a sitting room much like what Jack the Ripper would of had in the day.
+On the Second floor you will find a sitting room much like what Jack the Ripper Or Victorian’s would of had in the day.
 This room creeped me out the most! it was full of artefacts , news paper clippings and items of clothes to try on.
 It almost feel like you have intruded and you are looking in.
 You are welcome to try on a cloak and hat from Jack the Ripper history if you dare!